Acacia heteroneura: Description

 The shrub typically grows to a height of 0.5 to 3.5 m.
 It has branchlets that are sericeous between the glabrous and resinous ribbing.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The phyllodes have a linear to compressed-rhombic shape and are flat or sometimes terete.
 The rigid silvery-green to grey-green phyllodes have a length of 3 to 13 cm and a width of 0.7 to 3.5 mm and are innocuous or coarsely pungent.
 It blooms from January to December producing yellow flowers.
 The simple inflorescences occur singly or in pairs in the axils.
-The spherical to obloid shaped flower-heads have a length of 5 to 9 mm and a width of 5 to 8 mm and are densley packed with golden flowers.
+The spherical to obloid shaped flower-heads have a length of 5 to 9 mm and a width of 5 to 8 mm and are densely packed with golden flowers.
 The seed pods that form after flowering are usually erect, with a linear shape and are straight or quadrangular-terete.
 The woody-crustaceous pods reach a length of up to 10.5 mm and have a width of 1.5 to 3 mm with longitudinally arranged seeds inside.
 The mottled subnitid seeds have a narrowly oblong to narrowly elliptic shape and a length of 3 to 5.5 mm.